masonmedia-projects/oakwood-guitar-school/src/markdown-pages/why_OGS?.md

 ---
 ## **Lesson Length**
 ---
-Lessons are **Oakwood Guitar School** are offered at $60 for one hour, and $31 for 30-minutes.
+**Oakwood Guitar School** offers 30-minute and 60-minute lessons.
 Group and ensemble lessons can also be arranged upon request.
 Please see our [**Rates & Policies**](/rates-policies "Oakwood Guitar School Rates and Policies") page for details and more information.

 ---
 ## **Ages**